WetHat/rss-tracker/test-vault/RSS/reference/Scott Hanselman's Blog/Using WSL and Let's Encrypt to create Azure App Service SSL Wildcard Certificate⋯.md

 >
 > Per the docs, App Service private certificates must meet [the following requirements](https://learn.microsoft.com/en-us/azure/ap⋯

 🔗Read article [online](https://feeds.hanselman.com/~/749206136/0/scotthanselman~Using-WSL-and-Lets-Encrypt-to-create-Azure-App-Service-SSL-Wildcard-Certificates).
-For other items in this feed see [[../Scott Hanselman's Blog|Scott Hanselman's Blog]].
+For other items in this feed see [[Scott Hanselman's Blog]].
-Scott Hanselman's Blog

 - [ ] [[Using WSL and Let's Encrypt to create Azure App Service SSL Wildcard Certificate⋯]]
 - - -
 There are many let's encrypt automatic tools for azure but I also wanted to see if I could use certbot in wsl to generate a wildcard certificate for the azure Friday website and then upload the resulting certificates to azure app service.